+5.1.
 How and when will funding for intermediaries be available?

 For applicants approved for funding, CNCS will provide information on how to establish an account in the Department of Health and Human Services (HHS) Payment Management System (PMS).
 CNCS will obligate the entire amount of the grant upon award.
-This will take place prior to September 30th of this year.
+This typically occurs within a month of being notified that your application has been approved for funding.
 Grantees will be subject to the requirements of the Federal Cash Management Act which direct grantees to draw funds as needed for grantee and subgrantee immediate needs.

-If at least 80 percent of Federal funding has to be provided to subgrantees, what can the remaining funding be used for?
+5.2.
+If the majority of Federal funding has to be provided to subgrantees, what can the remaining funding be used for?

 Grantees may use the remaining funds for other direct and indirect costs associated with hosting a competitive subgrant selection process, evaluation, providing support to subgrantees, and other activities designed to contribute to measurable outcomes of their portfolio.
-However, applicants should keep in mind that their overall budget (both federal and matching funds) will be evaluated reasonableness as described in the Notice.
+However, applicants should keep in mind that their overall budget (both federal and matching funds) will be evaluated for reasonableness as described in the Notice.

+5.3.
 Can 100 percent of Federal funds be provided to subgrantees?

 Yes, applicants may propose to provide 100 percent of Federal funds to subgrantees.
-If this is proposed, applicants should outline in their budget narrative how they propose to fund their competitive subgrant selection process and provide for on-going evaluation and support to their portfolio of subgrantees.
+If this is proposed, applicants should outline in their budget narrative how they propose to fund activities such as the competitive subgrant selection process and provide for on-going evaluation and support to their portfolio of subgrantees.

-Do 80 percent of intermediary matching funds have to be provided to subgrantees?
+5.4.
+Does a majority of intermediary matching funds have to be provided to subgrantees?

 No, there is no requirement that intermediary matching funds "mirror" the use of Federal funds.
-However, of matching funds that are not used for subgrants, the balance must go toward program support costs, including evaluation, knowledge management and Social Innovation Fund implementation.
+However, matching funds that are not used for subgrants, must go toward program support costs, including evaluation, knowledge management and program implementation.